AMenezes97/serosim/README.md

-The *serosim* package is designed to simulate serological survey data arising from user-specified vaccine or infection-generated and antibody kinetics processes. *serosim* allows users to specify and adjust model inputs responsible for generating the observed titer values like time-varying patterns of infection and vaccination, population demography, immunity and antibody kinetics, and serological survey sampling design in order to best represent the population and disease
+The *serosim* package is designed to simulate serological survey data arising from user-specified vaccine or infection-generated and antibody kinetics processes. *serosim* allows users to specify and adjust model inputs responsible for generating the observed biomarker quantities like time-varying patterns of infection and vaccination, population demography, immunity and antibody kinetics, and serological survey sampling design in order to best represent the population and disease